gallantries/video-library/docs/events/testevent/test-event.md

 feedback:  # optional.
 If you have a feedback survey for your course
   form: "https://feedback.example.com"
+  slack_channel: my-channel  # if useforall: true is set above, will default to the event channel

 program:
   preliminary:   # you can define various sections (e.g. days) here